nmshd/documentation/_docs_use-cases/use-case-human-scan_-qr-code-on-different-device.md

   - layer: Human
   - facade: Screen
   - function:
-  - description: The user scans a QR-Code from a different device by the app.
+  - description: The user scans a QR Code from a different device by the app.
   - feature category:
   - tech category: User Action
   - status: DONE